 Summary: The Development and Maintenance of Anxiety Disorders

-The biopsychosocial model proposes there are multiple, and inter-related causes of pathological anxiety that can be roughly categorized into three main groups: biological causes, psychological causes, and social (environmental) causes.
+The biopsychosocial model proposes there are multiple, and inter-related causes of pathological anxiety.
+These can be roughly categorized into three main groups: biological causes, psychological causes, and social (environmental) causes.
 The biological factors include a genetic vulnerability to stress, and the body's natural and adaptive responses to environmental threats.
-Psychological vulnerabilities may result from early learning experiences, and certain dysfunctional beliefs that may develop over time.
-The social factors refer to a type of learning that occurs via the observation of important role models, and may account for the different ways people experience anxiety.
+Psychological vulnerabilities may result from early learning experiences.
+From these experiences, certain dysfunctional beliefs may develop over time.
+The social factors refer to a type of learning that occurs via the observation of important role models.
+Social learning may account for the different ways people experience anxiety.

 It becomes clear that the development of an anxiety disorder is quite complex.
 Fortunately, the solution for people suffering from these disorders is not nearly so complex.
 In other words, although our biology and prior life experiences may have contributed to the development of a disorder, they do not determine our ability to resolve anxiety disorders in the present.
 This is discussed more in the treatment section.